Skip to main content

 Make a difference in a patient's life, help others gain independence and choose a career with options.

 UND’s Pre-Occupational Therapy program provides the building blocks for a career as an occupational therapist.
-This rigorous program prepares you for the national board exam, in which 100% of UND graduates have passed in the previous three years.
+This rigorous program prepares you for the national board exam.

 Program type: